 I certainly would not consider hiring a car, the traffic, even at midnight, is horrendous and chaotic.

 Tulamben is probably more a village than a town.
 It is a one street town, with the main highway passing through it.
 There are a couple of laneways that run down to the water, but they only lead to hotels or the beach.
 There are numerous hotels, dive shops and restaurants (more about these later) as well as a single supermarket and a gift type shop.
-There are now two ATMs as I mentioned above.
+I think I worked out there were 19 dive resorts here!
 That is about it.

-There are probably a dozen different accommodation options in Tulamben.
-We used Tulamben Wreck Divers which has three different accommodations.
-There are also Mata Hari, Paradise, Tauch Terminal, Liberty Divers and more.
-Do an internet search and you will find most I suspect.
+There are probably about 20 different accommodation options in Tulamben.
+I used Tulamben Wreck Divers in 2012 and 2014, but Liberty Divers in 2023.
+There are also Mata Hari, Paradise, Tauch Terminal, Mimpi and more.
+Do an internet search and you will find some, but not all I suspect.

 |Our accommodation at Tulamben Wreck Divers||The view from our room|

 Of these, Paradise was very basic (not open in 2023) but looked okay (two of our friends stayed there), Mata Hari was a bit nicer and Tauch Terminal even better.
 There was also another more upmarket place south of these called Mimpi.